Events help you answer questions such as:

 - In the group of users who installed the app on a certain day, how many users leveled up within 14 days after installing?

 Cohort events are defined based on information from your attribution tracker.
-Any user interaction that your app reports to your tracker can be used to define a cohort event so you can track the stats for it in aggregate.
+Any user interaction that your app reports to your tracker (sends an event to the tracker) can be used to define a cohort event so you can track the stats for it in aggregate.

 You may want to track the same type of event across multiple applications.
 If so, select Global Events and then add the event.

 If the event you want to add is only relevant to a specific app, select App-Specific Events and select the app.

 In a unique event, you count the number of unique users who did something, e.g., how many distinct users made a purchase (unique event) vs. how many purchases were made through the app (non-unique event).